Quentin McCree

 Testosterone supports physical appearance, muscle growth, bone strength, and overall vitality.
 While higher levels bring certain benefits, too much can throw off the body's natural balance.

 Natural testosterone increases from genetics or lifestyle adjustments are different from artificially raised testosterone, which can cause unwanted effects.
 Men with high testosterone levels tend to build muscle mass more easily and recover faster after workouts.
-They also have stronger bones and a lower the risk of fracture, along with an increased red blood cell count to help with endurance.
+They also have stronger bones and lower the risk of fracture, along with an increased red blood cell count to help with endurance.

-Many also notice heightened libido and a boost in confidence since testosterone also improves mood and sexual health.
-However, too much testosterone isn't always a good thing.
 It can cause unpredictable mood swings, irritability, and even aggressive behavior.
 Some men experience acne flare-ups due to increased oil production.
-Higher levels also speed up facial and body hair growth but may contribute to hair loss on the scalp.
+Higher levels also speed up facial and body hair growth, but may contribute to hair loss on the scalp.

 When testosterone is artificially raised, the body may slow down its production.
 Many who take steroids experience withdrawal symptoms and long-term health complications once they stop.